ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Showers and thunderstorms before 5pm, then a chance of showers and thunderstorms.
 Mostly cloudy.
 High near 82, with temperatures
          falling to around 78 in the afternoon.
-West northwest wind around 8 mph.
+Northwest wind around 8 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">